FrantzX/CrossbellTranslationTool/README.md

 ## How to Inject Text
 First of all, injecting text will create a new ISO file, so you original one will not be changed.
 Open a command prompt and go to directory where you extracted the files.
-Run the command:
+Run the following command for your format.
+Backup for data folder first if you are building for PC.
-`OmegaX.AoNoKisekiTranslation.exe build ao [path to the Ao no Kiseki ISO] [path to the new ISO] [output directory path used the extract command]`
+`CrossbellTranslationTool.exe build -f PSP -g Ao -t {translationpath} -p {pcdirectory}` `CrossbellTranslationTool.exe build -f PC -g Ao -t {translationpath} -s {sourceiso} -d {destinationiso}`

 Again, don't forget "" around the paths.

-## EBOOT.BIN
+## EBOOT.BIN for PSP
 You can use this tool to inject an decrypted EBOOT.BIN into the translated ISO.
 When building a translated ISO, if the tool sees an EBOOT.BIN file in the root translation directory, it will automatically use it in the build.

 ### EBOOT.BIN 'Noel' Patch